-In support of women’s history month, we are showcasing quotes from women leaders on the benefits of connecting people, making others better, cultivating a network of trusted mentors and colleagues, and just overall helping advance the entire organization by helping others advance.
+In support of women’s history month, we are showcasing quotations from women leaders on the benefits of connecting people, making others better, cultivating a network of trusted mentors and colleagues, and just overall helping advance the entire organization by helping others advance.
 Below are these quotes and a little information about each woman.

-Here are nine Quotes:
+Here are nine QuotATIONS:

 Susan Mcpherson (Founder & CEO, McPherson Strategies)